Let's talk land part 2

 Legal fees

 The subdivision process can be lengthy and costly, so make sure you do your homework.
 Subdividing typically costs between $150,000 - $200,000, this covers consent costs, development contribution fees, service connections, access and fees for planners, lawyers, surveyors and engineers.
-A licensed surveyor will guide you through the overall process and costs.
+A licensed land surveyor will guide you through the overall process and costs.

 Building on your Subdivided Land